ErpNetDocs/dev/domain-api/samples/step-by-step/web-app-access-token-auth-code.md

 ### Authorized Domain API call

 Now we're authorized and we can make a legitimate call to the @@erpnet Domain Api.
-E.g.
+E.g.,

 ```php
 function domainApiCall($accessToken) {